Fabora resources

 What happens next

-Stop and secure the work properly
+Stop it and secure it

-Gather the facts while they are fresh
+Get the facts down while they're fresh

 Resuming work and appeals